eduvami/kirjasto-backend/README.md

 # kirjasto-backend 📚

 # Description
-This is the backend repo for the Digitalents Academy Library Application 📚 Kirjasto is a Digitalents Academy project made by the workshop interns in colloboration.
-The main repositiory for the project is at <link>
+This is the backend repo for the Digitalents Academy Library Application 📚 Kirjasto is a Digitalents Academy project made by the workshop interns in collaboration.
+The main repositiory for the project is at [digitalents-academy/kirjasto](https://github.com/digitalents-academy/kirjasto)

 # Authors
 Boris ([BorisHiltunen](https://github.com/BorisHiltunen))